DevExpress/devextreme-documentation/concepts/05 Widgets/Form/01 Getting Started with Form/40 Organize the Form Items/10 In Columns.md

-To keep the fixed number of columns, specify the number in the [colCount](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#colCount) property.

-The Form can also automatically adjust the number of columns to the screen width.
-Specify the [screenByWidth](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#screenByWidth) and [colCountByScreen](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/colCountByScreen/) properties to enable this feature.
+The Form can organize items in a fixed number of columns or automatically adjust it to the screen width.
+To set the fixed number of columns, assign it to the [colCount](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#colCount) property as done in the code below.
+If the number should be auto-adjusted, configure the [screenByWidth](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/#screenByWidth) and [colCountByScreen](/Documentation/ApiReference/UI_Widgets/dxForm/Configuration/colCountByScreen/) properties.

 An item can occupy more than one column.
 For this, specify the [colSpan](/Documentation/ApiReference/UI_Widgets/dxForm/Item_Types/SimpleItem/#colSpan) property.
 In the example below, the `Notes` item spans two columns: